MakerSpaceNewcastle/Hoshiguma/cooler-notes.md

 # Control

-(M) Cooling may be required
-- when machine power is on

 (M) Excess heat
 - when temperature above setpoint

-(P) Stirrer
-- on when cooling may be required

-(P) Coolant pump
-- on when cooling may be required

 (P) Radiator fan
 - on 3 seconds before compressor start